-The post contains affiliate links.
-Buying through a link to a Froothie product will not cost you any more, but I will get a small commission.
+The post contains affiliate links which are marked with an asterisk (*).
+Buying through a link to a Froothie product* will not cost you any more, but I will get a small commission.
 This helps to keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.